A SIMPLE FLOOR PLAN

 There is however another option available and we will be coming to that soon.

-But before we do, it is worth mentioning here that besides the style and colour choices you have for a kitchen, you should also look into the fullness of a kitchen’s product range and its construction methods.
+But before we do, it is worth mentioning here that besides the style and colour choices you have for a kitchen.
+You should also look into the fullness of a kitchen’s product range.
+Along with its construction methods.

 Things like adjustable plastic feet are worth considering if your floors are uneven or your property is prone to flooding.
-And service voids at the back of units are a must have if you are working around existing pipework or cabling.
-A good range of available door sizes too, is another point to be considered, especially when using integrated appliances.
+And service voids at the back of units are a must have.
+Especially if you are working around existing pipework or cabling.
+A good range of available door sizes too, is another point to be considered.
+Especially when using integrated appliances.

 In our example we have gone for the 600mm base (above).
 Of all the base units we will be using, this is the only critical one to our plan.